-Staggia was during 12th century a feud of the Soarzi family.
-Its position between Florence and Siena was of strategic importance and starting from 13th century the small village that was risen around the feudal castle developed thanks also to the vicinity with the Via Francigena.
+During the XII century Staggia was a fief of the Soarzi family.
+Its position between Florence and Siena was of strategic importance.
+Starting from the thirteenth century, the small village that had sprung up around the feudal castle developed thanks to its proximity to the Via Francigena.

-To the end of 13th century, a new feudal family, the Franzesi, taken possession of the castle, they transformed it in a fortified residence.
-In 1361 the business activity of the Franzesi family went bankrupt and the castle was acquired from the Republic of Florence, was therefore that became an important outpost of the Florentine Republic against the enemy Siena.
-In 1372 and then in 1431 various works were made in order to improve the fortifications of the castle and the village.
+At the end of the thirteenth century, a new feudal family, the Franzesi, took possession of the castle, they transformed it into a fortified residence.
+In 1361 the commercial activities of the Franzesi family failed and the castle was purchased by the Republic of Florence.
+Thus it became an important outpost of the Florentine Republic against the bitter enemy Siena.
+In 1372 and 1431 various works were done to improve the fortifications of the castle and the town.